Our Livestock Guardians

 Pyrenees grow very fast and are very large while still “puppies”.
 They all reach an age where they want to run and play with anything that moves.
 This generally happens at 6, 12 and 18 months.
 Your herds Pyrenees will be no different and it is important during these stages that you are aware of what the pup is doing most all the time.
 You need to be actively available and involved during these stages.
 Many times nannies/ewes will put a pup in it’s place if it is “playing” with a baby in an unacceptable manner & this is OK and important to let happen although there may be periods that you have to separate the LG from kids, chickens and other “flight” animals, when you can not be right there to watch, until the stage passes or the pup has understood that the animals they guard are not play toys just because they run when provoked or startled.
 Never discipline by force but rather by firm demand of respect through repetition.
 It is not necessary to hit a Pyrenees.
 You can firmly correct.
 Be consistent and in cases where they are not getting the point or need immediate & serious correction, such as if you see them chasing a chicken, run them down & roll them to their back, straddle them and firmly tell them no while keeping them in that position until they completely submit to you.
 Just like a mama dog would her pup, because the LG pup is not in a primitive/natural herd setting where they continue on with the guardian pack/herd, you must fulfill the role of the elders in the pack and teach acceptable basic behavior and boundaries.
 They can unintentionally hurt kids from play.
 Hard as it can be, you must be patient and remember that they are puppies and not all knowing adult LG’s, and that this stage too will pass.
 Spend time walking them around their boundaries and never let them go past it.

 Please note, in no way are we trying to say to throw your 8 week old LG pup out in the pasture and leave it.
 Certainly a pup cannot be expected to take on coyotes or other predators right away, actually don’t expect that for a good long while, so this is where the nocturnal & barking (sometimes non-stop) part comes into play.
 Before you even think to bring the herds LG home you need to create a safe haven within the area that the herds LG is to protect.
 For example, within the barn/shelter area create a creep for the pup so that if necessary it has a place it can go to or stay in to get out from under larger animals but still be with it’s herd.
 An inside out side fenced area is perfect.
 This allows the pup to go outside and bark of a night within the safety of a confined area but come back into the the barn with it’s herd if it needs to.
 With a creep inside the barn it can cuddle with babies/bond with nannies but still have place to eat or have some alone time if needed.
 As the LG pup gets older it will no longer need the protection of a creep BUT it is always a good idea to feed LG’s in their own area as ruminate animals should not consume dog food and Great Pyrenees can be food aggressive.
 Of a day, let your pup out with it’s herd if you have small pasture or be sure that it has nannies/kids or someone back at the barn if the pasture is to big yet for them to safely patrol.
 Common sense and remembering that this is not your LG, it is your herds LG will help a great deal when preparing & caring for the pup.
 Above all else remember a Livestock Guardian does not really need you at all rather, it’s you that need them.
 Respect them, trust them, watch & learn from them and allow them to do their job!
 Be the alfa in the types of situations I have given above.
 In turn they will respect you when it is needed.
 If you have any further question please feel free to contact us.
-To add your name to our wait list please CLICK HEREHere are some good resources to start your own research: http://www.lgd.org http://www.akc.org/breeds/great_pyrenees/index.cfm http://www.akc.org/breeds/great_pyrenees/index.cfm There are many farms out there that have GP as their flocks guardians and share their experience with the breed on their websites.
+Please note: We are no longer in the business of breeding LGD or selling them., however we hope that the information you find here is helpful to you in understanding the breed.Here are some good resources to start your own research: http://www.lgd.org http://www.akc.org/breeds/great_pyrenees/index.cfm http://www.akc.org/breeds/great_pyrenees/index.cfm There are many farms out there that have GP as their flocks guardians and share their experience with the breed on their websites.
 They are great resources for research!